mushishi78/consequence/README.md

 # Consequence::Failure[#<ZeroDivisionError: divided by 0>]
 ```

-A `Failure` monad is a subclass of the `NullMonad` so all successive chained procs are ignored.
+A `Failure` monad is a subclass of the `NullMonad` so all successive chained operations are ignored.

 Both `Success` and `Failure` respond to the `#succeeded?` and `#failed?` query methods in the way you'd expect: